single-spa/single-spa.js.org/docs/starting-from-scratch.md

 ### e) Set up in-app routing

 Now that we have each of our components built out, all we have left to do is connect them.
-We will do this by importing both into the `routes.js` file.
+We will do this by importing both into `routes.js`.

 ```js
 // src/angular1/routes.js